 Sure, employers are looking for related experience and technical capabilities.
-But, there’s another thing they’re keeping an eye out for: a strong attention to detail.
+But, there’s another thing they’re keeping an eye out for: strong attention to detail.

 Fortunately, much like any other skill, this is something you can improve.
-Use this as your guide to figure out your starting point, boost your competency, and showcase this important qualification in your job search.
+Use this as your guide to figure out your starting point.
+Boost your competency, and showcase this important qualification in your job search.

 Do that, and your resume will land at the top of the hiring manager’s pile.

 Discover how you approach tasks.
 Are you a big-picture thinker or do you have attention to detail?

 Our expert coaches developed a program to help you hone your attention to detail.
 You'll develop a genuine appreciation for detailed thinking to execute your vision and measure performance, while accelerating your ability to learn and change.

 Coach Marlee (your amazing AI-powered personal coach) will analyse your unique traits and goals to personalize the program so you see results as quickly as possible.

 Impress yourself and others with your attention to detail!
 Develop a genuine appreciation, energy and stamina for detailed thinking to execute your vision, measure performance in yourself and others while also accelerating your ability to learn and change.

 “I learned how to chunk up and see the bigger picture before turning to the details”

 “I discovered I need to be conscious of where I want to go - to get there”